Hine's emerald: Life history

 During their lifespans, Hine's emeralds progress through the egg stage, larval stage, and adult stage.
 Both the egg and larval stages are aquatic.
-Hine's emeralds spend the majority of this lifespans in the larval stage.
-This stage lasts 2–4 years.
+Hine's emeralds spend the majority of this lifespan in the larval stage, which lasts 2–4 years.
 The specific length of this stage varies with food supply, water depth, and temperature.
 While in this stage, Hine's emerald nymphs live within streamlets and mature by undergoing a series of molts.
 A mature larvae transitions into the adult stage by climbing up onto a cattail and completing a final molt.
-During this molt, the nymph’s skin splits longitudinally along its body.
+During this molt, the nymph's skin splits longitudinally along its body.
 The adult then sheds this dead skin and emerges into the wild.
 Nymphs typically emerge into the wild during June and July.
 Male and female nymphs appear to progress into the adult stage in equal proportions.
-The following 4-6 week long adult stage consists of three sub-stages.
+The following 4-to-6-week-long adult stage consists of three sub-stages.
 These stages are the pre-reproductive stage, reproductive stage, and post-reproductive stage.
 Adults spend these stages hunting for prey, establishing territories, and reproducing.
-Overall, Hine’s emerald dragonflies live for 2–4 years.
+Overall, Hine's emerald dragonflies live for 2–4 years.